huggingface/blog/ml-web-games.md

 ## 1. Training the neural network

-*NOTE:* If you want to skip this section, you can download the pretrained model from the [here](https://huggingface.co/Xenova/quickdraw-mobilevit-small).
+*NOTE:* If you want to skip this section, you can download the pretrained model from [here](https://huggingface.co/Xenova/quickdraw-mobilevit-small).

 ### Training data